-Our family holiday programme starts before Easter each year and runs until October.
+Our family holiday programme starts before Easter each year and runs until the end of the year.
 Families referred to us by frontline care professionals are helped to access a break away from home during this time, and their holiday usually comprises a day trip or a few days away, often in a holiday park by the British seaside.

 We always ask for feedback on the breaks we provide so that we can make any necessary adjustments and continually improve on our work.

-More than 8,500 children and 6,000 adults benefited.
-Based on feedback we found that almost all the children (97%) had new experiences whilst families created happy memories.
-Importantly, 91% were better able to cope after their break, were more optimistic about the future and 90% had reduced stress and worries – an important and tangible indication of the importance of breaks away from home.
+More than 10,600 children and 7,800 adults benefited.
+Based on feedback we found that almost all the children (97%) had new experiences and created happy memories.
+Importantly, 92% were better able to cope after their break, the same number had reduced stress and worries and 91% were more optimistic about the future and – an important and tangible indication of the importance of breaks away from home.

 We worked with referrers from 88% of all local authority areas in England, Scotland, Wales and Northern Ireland.